jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: I get it.
 Because my one friend's argument was, well, but the flu shot's free, so what do you mean, they're not making any money, and I said, no, there has to be a way they're making money, the way it makes.
 So it's all our tax money.

 A: You gotta understand that corporations pay less and less tax every year that a Republican is in office.
 They literally give rebates to these companies for employing a lot of people.
 So some of these companies are getting money and not paying a dime of tax.
 They are actually being paid by our government.
 This is all in the system.
-You have got connections in Congress you're in.
+You have got connections in Congress, you're in.
 Especially if you have got them in the White House.
 And our little guy in the White House is just robbing the till.

-Q: When it comes to brining our child to the doctor [unintelligible].
+Q: And when it comes to immunizing your child and you take them to the doctor, we pay for that, right?
+The parents pay for those shots.
+The government pays for it?

+A: No no, the individual goes and gets a shot.
+The mother of the family is paying for it.

+Q: But like things like the flu shots and all that?

-A: No no, the individual goes and [unintelligible].
-The ones that our government says, here we are paying for this and we are going to give it to you.
+A: The ones that our government says, here we are paying for this and we are going to give it to you.
 We are going to do you a service.
 I am sure they are.
 Listen, I have got this land in the swamps of Florida and I am going to do you a favor.
 Do you have questions?

 Q: I am going to [unintelligible] Hong Kong and Bali.
 Will I be alright with raw poultry there?